coderbloke/godot-debug-info-plugin/README.md

   They are working similarly then the [built-in print functions](https://docs.godotengine.org/en/stable/classes/class_@globalscope.html#class-globalscope-method-print), except that they cannot accept variable number of argument, only one string parameter.<br>
   To default log: `DebugInfo.log.print(...)`, or to your custom log `additional_log.print(...)`
+- There is a short-cut for printing colored rich text: `print_colored(color, msg)`<br>
+  Color is a BBCode named color or an HTML color in form of #RRGGBB.
+Cheat names from here: [BBCode Color List](https://absitomen.com/index.php?topic=331.0)<br>
+  I suggest you to use colors to help yourself.
+This function just saves you the boilerplate BBCode.
 - Clear log with `clear()`
+- With the `log.redirect_to_main` flag, you can redirect the printing to the main editor log also.
+(Printing will done to custom log also.)
+  This is usefull, when there is a runtime error during your printing, and you want to see, where it happens between your hundreds of lines of printing.
+  Set `log.redirect_to_main = true` temporarily in such cases.
+The `get_log` function reset the flag back to `false`.
-- Other features accesible on the GUI (see right side button).
+- Other features accessible on the GUI (see right side button).
 Settings of the logs are saved in the background using their `id`.

 ![ArLG3mEm5S](https://github.com/coderbloke/godot-debug-info-plugin/assets/75695649/923ddeed-46e5-460f-afe9-e2f49ace4323)